 - governing the promotion process, and employees desiring to enter a promotion process will review this material carefully. - 2.
 Lateral entry into the promotion process from other agencies outside the Sheriff's Office is not normally allowed.
 Lateral entries will be at the discretion of the Sheriff.
-Eligibility requirements will be determined based on experience, training, education, and needs of the Sheriff's Office. - Promotional material is considered confidential, and is stored in a locked file cabinet in the locked office of the Blount County Director of Human Resources or Deputy Chief of Administration.
+Eligibility requirements will be determined based on experience, training, education, and needs of the Sheriff's Office. - 3.
+Promotional material is considered confidential, and is stored in a locked file cabinet in the locked office of the Administrative Captain.
 Only those involved in the administration of the promotion process are permitted access to these files at any time. - 4.
 The promotion process will be reviewed annually by the Chief Deputy or designee and revised as required.

-Written Directive Subject: Transfer Type/Action: ☐ New ☑Amends ☐Rescinds

-CALEA Reference: Issued: 11/01/2002

-Last Revision: 01/30/2020

-Last Review: 03/01/2022

-Subject Index: Distribution:

-Human Resources Rules and Regulations Manual, All Personnel

-Chapter 1, Human Resources Administration

-By order of: Sherif f James L. Berrong
+Written Directive Subject: Transfer Type/Action: ☐ New ⊠Amends ☐Rescinds CALEA Reference: Issued: 11/01/2002 Last Revision: 01/30/2020 Last Review: 03/01/2022 Out to at landary Subject Index: Human Resources Rules and Regulations Manual, Chapter 1, Human Resources Administration Distribution: All Personnel By order of: Sherif f James L. Berrong